SolarianZ/UnityAssetChecker/README.md

 ```

 Built-in Asset Providers include:
-- ExplicitAssetProvider: Returns assets explicitly specified by the user.
+- **ExplicitAssetProvider**: Returns assets explicitly specified by the user.
-- SelectionAssetProvider: Returns assets currently selected in the Project window, with configurable filtering parameters.
+- **SelectionAssetProvider**: Returns assets currently selected in the Project window, with configurable filtering parameters.
-- TextSearchAssetProvider: Returns assets found by searching for specific text content, similar to searching in the Project window.
+- **TextSearchAssetProvider**: Returns assets found by searching for specific text content, similar to searching in the Project window.

-You can create built-in Asset Provider assets through the "Create/Asset Checker" menu.
+You can create built-in Asset Provider assets through the _**Create/Asset Checker**_ menu.

 ### Creating Asset Checker Assets

 Asset Checker is a subtype of `ScriptableObject` used to perform asset checking processes.
-It is recommended to implement only one check in each Asset Checker and combine multiple Asset Checkers to achieve complex check rules.
+It is **recommended** to implement only one check in each Asset Checker and combine multiple Asset Checkers to achieve complex check rules.

 First, add a type to your project that inherits from the `AssetChecker` type and implements the `CheckAsset` and `RepairAsset` methods.